ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

         * No need to have to provide all of the data.
     * Using DELETE
         * We're able to delete a **secret** by the **ID** of the secret
+* **Project - Secrets**
+    *  Final project of the module:
+        * A secrets project  a client side website that uses the Secrets API in order to reveal random secrets of people anonymously.
+            * No authorization is required.

+secrets of people anonymously

 #### How to run the programs
 * Open the terminal